maythazinphyo1/Devops_gp1/use-cases/use-case-2.md

 ## EXTENSIONS

 **Country population information does not exist**:
-    1. Department Manager informs sale department no information exists.
+    1. Department Manager informs department no information exists.

 ## SUB-VARIATIONS